ETF Selection for Swiss Beginners

 If you want to build up your investments with a clean strategy, you should definitely check out the FinanceTimetable take a closer look!

-For ETF selection for beginners and advanced, I recommend you to work with tools.
-For example, for ETF comparison with justetf.com.
-Here you can easily find ETFs and compare them with each other.
+At the ETF selection for beginners and advanced investors I recommend that you work with tools.
+For example, for the ETF comparison with justetf.com.
+Here you can easily find and compare ETFs.
+It is important that you find a ETF comparison do.
+Why?
+Because the best ETF in Switzerland for me doesn't have to be the same as for you.

 You can check the above criteria for yourself and then apply directly to Justetf.com enter.
-The platform will then show you a selection that you should compare.
-If your ETF selection is successful, you will copy the ISIN number and you will be able to enter it at your Broker and buy the ETF there.
+The platform will then display a selection for you to compare.
+If your ETF selection is successful, you can copy the ISIN number and enter it into your Broker and buy the ETF there.

 You will quickly realize that not all claims from the theory (see above) can be fulfilled in practice.
 The ETF selection for beginners and professionals is unfortunately limited by a still limited selection of good ETFs for Swiss.